 Composition of the Talent Pool

-According to DOU 2020 survey conducted among 12,419 IT specialists, the average age of IT professional in Ukraine is 28 years.
+According to DOU 2020 survey conducted among 12,419 IT specialists, the average age of software development professionals in Ukraine is 28 years.
 It might be explained by the recent influx of tech school graduates on the market due to the increasing popularity of IT professions and job opportunities.

 The industry is dominated by male (75%) IT specialists, while only 25% of IT professionals are female.
 An average IT specialist has over three years of experience (61% of the respondents in total).
 31% of Ukrainian IT specialists have more than six years of professional experience.

 As for qualification level, it is crucial to consider that each IT company applies its own unique approach to determine an employee’s seniority level.
-Some companies on the Ukrainian market solely rely on the years of experience or use the combinations of criteria.
+Some companies on the Ukrainian market solely rely on the years of experience or use combinations of criteria.

 At SSA Group, we use all criteria listed below: